orenbenkiki/cargo-todox/README.md

 commit the code, and go to sleep with a clear conscience.
 Tomorrow will be a brand new day.

+If, for some reason, you must leave a `TODOX` in your code, include the incantation `ALLOW TODOX` in the same line (probably in a comment).
+This will direct `cargo todox` to ignore the use of `TODOX` in this line.

 ## License

 `cargo-todox` is distributed under the GNU General Public License (Version 3.0).